tyson-nw/SRD/SRD.md

 - **Casting Time** - [[#Act]]
 - **Target**  - 12 space [[#Range]]

-Fire three separate bolts of energy, each deals 1d4 damage and automatically hits.
+Fire three separate bolts of energy, each deals 1d4 damage as separate attacks and automatically hits.
 When cast at a higher Tier, add an additional two bolts of energy for each Tier beyond 1st.

 ### Vampiric Touch
 - **Tier 2** - [[#Wizard]]